multisynq/multiblaster-tutorial/README.md

-# Croquet Multiblaster Tutorial 🚀
+# Multisynq Multiblaster Tutorial 🚀

 ![Screencapture](step9.gif)

-[🕹️ CLICK HERE TO PLAY 🕹️](https://croquet.github.io/multiblaster-tutorial/step9.html) – _then scan the QR code or share the generated session URL to invite other players._
+[🕹️ CLICK HERE TO PLAY 🕹️](https://multisynq.github.io/multiblaster-tutorial/step9.html) – _then scan the QR code or share the generated session URL to invite other players._

-Each HTML file in [this repository](https://github.com/croquet/multiblaster-tutorial/) contains an increasingly complete multiplayer game built using [Croquet](https://github.com/croquet/croquet).
+Each HTML file in [this repository](https://github.com/multisynq/multiblaster-tutorial/) contains an increasingly complete multiplayer game built using [Multisynq](https://multisynq.io).

 It's a 2D game, and its visuals are intentionally kept simple so that the code is more understandable.